soniah/awsenv/README.md

 # flags

-The accepted flags can be display using `-h`:
+The accepted flags can be displayed using `-h`:

 ```
 % awsenv -h